January 2021 Update

 *We can support clients who have low digital skills but do have a device, however, priority is given to those without.

-If you know of anyone with no, or exceptionally low digital/computer skills and would like to join our course, you can contact us by completing our contact form or calling 01202 677557 to arrange a call back.
+If you know of anyone with no, or exceptionally low digital/computer skills and would like to join our course, you can contact us by calling 01202 677557 to arrange a call back.
 We look forward to hearing from you.

 Alternatively, to find out more about our 12-week online confidence building course click here.